Unsure about grounds or dates?

 | Possession history still matters and the file is wider than pure debt | Complete Pack |

-Money Claim Pack is usually the stronger fit where the tenant has already left and the landlord now needs a debt-recovery workflow.
+Money Claim Pack is usually the stronger fit where the tenant has already left and the landlord now needs a debt-recovery route.
 It is better aligned to arrears schedules, letters before action, particulars, and the core steps that support a county court money claim.

 Complete Pack is the better secondary route where the wider possession history, evidence continuity, or eviction-stage strategy still matters to the landlord's overall position.